 Address: Zakrzówek, Zalew Zakrzówek, 30-001 Kraków

-Take tram 18 on Podwale for about 15min, then get off at Kapelanka then just a short walk passed the gas station.
+Take tram 18 on Podwale for about 15min, then get off at Kapelanka.
+Cross the street and turn right just after the gas station.
 Follow that road for 2 minutes and you should see the path.

 4. Zakopane Mountains

 About two hours south of Krakow lies one of the most beautiful areas in Poland, the Zakopane mountains.
 The town itself lies at the food of the Tatra mountains which offer extensive opportunities for climbing, hiking, and during winter, skiing.